What is an Owner-Builder?

 Restricted Building Work

 The Building Act 2004 now requires that all Restricted Building Work that is undertaken is clearly identified.
-This means that there is now greater accountability for ensuring that the work is ‘built right’.
+This means that there is now a greater accountability for ensuring that the work is ‘built right’.
 Owner-Builders are not exempt from this.

 An Owner-Builder can build their own home or do work on their home that is Restricted Building Work but the Owner-Builder must meet all the statutory requirements.
 That means that the standard of the work must be to the same level as if it was carried out by a Licensed Building Practitioners (LBP).
 If you are a suitably skilled owner-builder and meet the criteria of owner-builder, you can carry out restricted building work.